JampaUchoa/the-art-of-engineering-management/_chapters/2_getting-promoted.md

 Before accepting a new role, take the time to research the company's growth trajectory.
 Publicly available metrics such as overall headcount growth, Glassdoor reviews, funding rounds, and media coverage are useful indicators of a company's health.

 For larger companies, you can also assess their long-term potential by reviewing customer experiences on Reddit or other forums.
-Satisfied customers are the main signal of a company in a positive trajectory.
+Despite Revenue growth and net-dollar retention being predictors, satisfied customers are ultimately the main signal of a company in a positive trajectory.

 ### Being the CEO of your career